What are my rights?

 There are different types of leases

-In a lease with an option to purchase, you have the option to buy the vehicle at the end of the lease.
-The option to purchase lease can be either open or closed.
-In a closed lease, you pay an amount that is agreed at the outset to buy the vehicle at the end of the lease.
+In a lease with an option to purchase, you can buy the vehicle at the end of the lease.
+The option-to-purchase lease can be either open or closed.
+In a closed lease, you pay an amount agreed on at the outset to buy the vehicle at the end of the lease.

-In an open lease, you might have to pay more money when the lease ends.
+In an open lease, you might have to pay more when the lease ends.
 At the beginning of the lease, the dealer estimates the vehicle’s value at the end of the lease, also known as its residual value.
 Monthly payments are based on that estimate.
-If at the end of the lease the vehicle is worth less than the residual value, you will have to pay more.
+If at the end of the lease the vehicle is worth less than the residual value, you’ll have to cover the difference.